 But that’s also because I developed some sort of weird bodily trust mechanism based on my oversupply, so even when I finally regulated to produce normal amounts of breastmilk, it upset me emotionally.

-I was also dealing with postpartum anxiety, so please don’t take my emotional examples as the norm.
+I was also struggling with postpartum depression and anxiety, so please don’t take my emotional examples as the norm.

 But if you or someone you know is dealing with breast milk oversupply, then know they’re also likely dealing with a host of other issues, potentially including: